black-parrot-sdk/black-parrot-sdk/README.md

 libperch is automatically compiled as part of the toplevel `make sdk` target.
 It is automatically installed to ./lib/.
 Users should link this library when compiling a new bare-metal program for BlackParrot.

-## PanicRoom (aka bsg\_newlib\_dramfs)
+## PanicRoom (aka libgloss-dramfs)

 PanicRoom is a port of newlib which packages a DRAM-based filesystem (LittleFS) along with a minimal C library.
 By only implementing a few platform level operations, PanicRoom provides an operational filesystem, eliminating the need for a complex host interface.
-It is automatically included with the standard toolchain build as riscv64-unknown-elf-dramfs-, allowing benchmarks such as SPEC to run with minimal host overhead.
+It is automatically included with the standard toolchain build as riscv64-unknown-elf-, allowing benchmarks such as SPEC to run with minimal host overhead.
 For an example of how to use PanicRoom, see lfs\_demo in bp-demos.

 A utility called dramfs\_mklfs allows you to convert a set of text files into the LitteFS filesystem.